Title-1

 An important structural change took effect in 2020: S.B.
 151 separated early college programs (Advanced Placement, International Baccalaureate, concurrent enrollment) into their own funding stream under R277-701.
 This means that what was once a combined gifted/acceleration program is now two distinct programs — with R277-707 governing K-8 identification and enrichment, and R277-701 governing high school acceleration.
 Gifted teachers working at the K-8 level operate entirely under R277-707.

-Under R277-707-2, a gifted and talented student is a K–8 student identified as having ability significantly above typical peers in one or more of these areas.
+Under R277-707-2, a gifted and talented student is a K-8 student that the LEA identifies as having an ability significantly above the typical ability of a student within the same age group in one or more of these areas.
 Identification requires multiple measures — the rule defines “identify” as the use of multiple measures, not a single test score:

 The Enhancement for Accelerated Students Program: How Funding Flows